LXQin/DANA/README.md

   clusters)
 ```

-Assess the normalization for your data set:
+Use DANA to assess the normalization for your data set:

 ```R
 res <- assessNormalization(